-FAQ: How to install, reinstall, upgrade and activate Windows 10 | ZDNet
+How to install, reinstall, upgrade and activate Windows 10 | ZDNet

 Can Windows 10 Home be upgraded to Windows 10 Pro?

 Yes.
 In fact, you can apply that upgrade using a spare key from an earlier edition of Windows, including Windows 7 Pro or Ultimate, Windows 8 Pro, or Windows 8.1 Pro.
-Follow the instructions in this article carefully: "How to upgrade from Windows 10 Home to Pro without hassles."
+Follow the instructions in this article carefully: "How to upgrade from Windows 10 Home to Pro for free."

 This procedure is especially useful when restoring Windows 10 on a system that originally shipped with Home edition and was manually upgraded to Pro.
 In this scenario, you might need to use a generic product key first to upgrade to Pro.
 After the upgrade is complete, you can activate using the stored digital license or a product key.

-Note: [This article has been updated to reflect Windows 10 version 1803.]